 Focus Areas and Task Teams

-The World Trails Network achieves impact through a focused program of 3 Core Objectives and the support of 8 International Trail Task Teams.
+The World Trails Network achieves impact through a focused program of 3 Core Objectives and the support of our International Trail Task Teams.

 The World Trails Network focuses on three core objectives: